-In 2005, through a wholly-owned special purpose company ("AerVenture"), we signed a letter of intent with Airbus for the forward purchase of 70 aircraft, including five aircraft subject to reconfirmation rights ("2005 Forward Order").
-As of December 31, 2008, 12 aircraft were delivered, and three aircraft were transferred to AerCap.
-The remaining 50 aircraft (excluding the five aircraft subject to reconfirmation rights which will not be reconfirmed) are scheduled to be delivered from 2009 through 2011.
-Included in the 50 aircraft are seven delivery positions which have been sold to a third party.
-As discussed above, we consolidate the accounts of AerVenture as it is a special purpose entity for which we exercise control.
+In 2005, through a wholly-owned special purpose company ("AerVenture"), we signed a letter of intent with Airbus for the forward purchase of 70 aircraft, including five aircraft subject to reconfirmation rights. ("2005 Forward Order").
+During 2008 and the first two months of 2009, AerVenture notified Airbus that AerVenture will not take delivery of the five aircraft subject to reconfirmation rights.
+In 2009 AerVenture added four additional aircraft to it's forward order.
+As of December 31, 2009, 28 aircraft had been delivered, three aircraft were transferred to AerCap, six aircraft were sold and 32 aircraft remain to be delivered under the agreement.
+As of December 31, 2009, the 32 remaining aircraft consist of five A319 aircraft, 24 A320 aircraft and three A321 aircraft.
+The remaining 32 aircraft are scheduled to be delivered between 2010 through 2013.
+Included in the 32 aircraft are two delivery positions which have been sold to a third party.
+As discussed above, we consolidate the accounts of AerVenture.

 In December 2006, we placed an order with Airbus to acquire 20 new A330-200 wide-body aircraft ("A330 Forward Order").
 In May 2007, we added an additional ten A330-200 aircraft to this order.
-The delivery schedule for the 30 A330-200 aircraft order included delivery of two aircraft in 2008, delivery of eight aircraft in 2009, ten in 2010, four in 2011 and six in 2012.
-As of December 31, 2008, 28 of the aircraft remained to be delivered pursuant to the agreement.
+The original delivery schedule for the 30 A330-200 aircraft order included delivery of two aircraft in 2008, delivery of eight aircraft in 2009, ten in 2010, four in 2011 and six in 2012.
+In 2008 two A330 aircraft were delivered of which one was subsequently sold.
+In 2009 nine A330 aircraft were delivered and two additional A330 aircraft were added to the forward order.
+As of December 31, 2009, 21 of the aircraft remained to be delivered pursuant to the agreement.
+Included in the 21 aircraft are three forward order aircraft which have been sold to a third party.

-In connection with all three forward order contracts, we are required to make scheduled prepayments toward these future deliveries (see table in Note 5).
-A total amount of interest of \$10,348 and \$13,582 was capitalized with respect to these payments for the years ended December 31, 2007 and 2008, respectively.
-As described in Note 15, because the contracted purchase prices of the aircraft at delivery under the 1999 Forward Order were in excess of the anticipated fair market value of the aircraft at delivery, we recognized an accrual for onerous contracts with respect to this forward order at the 2005 Acquisition.
+In connection with the forward order contracts, we are required to make scheduled prepayments toward these future deliveries (see table in Note 5).
+A total amount of interest of \$13,582 and \$23,001 was capitalized with respect to these payments for the years ended December 31, 2008 and 2009, respectively.
+As described in Note 15, because the contracted purchase prices of the aircraft at delivery under the 1999 Forward Order were in excess of the anticipated fair market value of the aircraft at delivery, we recognized an provision for onerous contracts with respect to this forward order at the 2005 Acquisition.